armory/docs/content/en/plugins/scale-agent/troubleshooting/_index.md

 1. Verify that the Agent Couddriver plugin is receiving cache events for the Kubernetes objects.

-   1. The Clouddriver plugin should have the caching enabled for the required kind.
+   1. The Clouddriver plugin should have caching enabled for the required kind.

-      The `kubesvc.cache.cacheKinds` agent clouddriver plugin property has the Kubernetes kinds to caching, the default value is `kubesvc.cache.cacheKinds: ['ReplicaSet','Service','Ingress','DaemonSet','Deployment','Pod','StatefulSet','Job','CronJob','NetworkPolicy','Namespace','CustomResourceDefinition']`.
-Add or remove a Kubernetes kind as needed.
+      Check the `kubesvc.cache.cacheKinds` plugin property has the Kubernetes kinds to cache.
+The default value is `kubesvc.cache.cacheKinds: ['ReplicaSet','Service','Ingress','DaemonSet','Deployment','Pod','StatefulSet','Job','CronJob','NetworkPolicy','Namespace','CustomResourceDefinition']`.
+Add or remove a Kubernetes kinds as needed.

-   1. Verify the plugin has debug caching logs enabled.
+   1. Enable the caching handler.

-      Add `logging.level.io.armory.kubesvc.services.cache.CachingHandler: DEBUG` under clouddriver profiles property to enable caching logs.
+      Add `logging.level.io.armory.kubesvc.services.cache.CachingHandler: DEBUG`:

       ```yaml
       apiVersion: spinnaker.armory.io/v1alpha2